 On the 26th January, 2009 section 26 of the UK criminal justice and immigration act was enacted.
 This legislation makes owning ‘extreme pornography’ illegal.
 It covers several things that could happen in BDSM and fetish scenes, such as mutilation of breasts and genitals and consent isn’t taken into account at all.

 International Fetish Day started as an opposition to this law, making a celebration of fetish, BDSM and all things kinky to take away the stigma of having a fetish because as we all know at Fetish.com - it’s okay to be kinky!

 A subtle way to join in is to wear purple.
-Established with the tag line ‘perverts wear purple’ this is a way to show your fetish nature but keeping things vanilla enough not to get yourself kicked out of work, for example.
+The day was established with the tag line ‘perverts wear purple’, which is a way to show your fetish nature, but keeping things vanilla enough not to get yourself kicked out of work, for example.

 Some people don’t like the use of the word 'pervert' because of its negative connotation where others in the community embrace it and try to claim it back, taking the sting out of a much-used insult.
 It doesn’t matter if you identify with the pervert tag or not, wearing purple is a way to celebrate your fetish even in completely vanilla settings.

 Squeeze in some fun this International Fetish Day.
 Image: Torbackhopper via Flickr Creative Commons licence.

 Many fetish events all over the world celebrate International Fetish Day, look up one in your area or throw your own party to celebrate!
 This way you can dress up in any way you like and truly indulge in your kinky nature.